kk262626/predicting_suicidality/README.md

 # Comparing composite and component machine learning models for predicting suicide-related outcomes

-This is the source code for predicting self-harm, suicidal ideation, and suicide attempts reported in K cohort Wave 8 of the LSAC data.
+This is the source code for predicting self-harm, suicidal ideation, and suicide attempts reported in K cohort Wave 8 of the LSAC data, using predictors sampled from Wave 7.

 ### Dataset
 The LSAC dataset can be obtained after application from DSS Dataverse: https://dataverse.ada.edu.au/dataverse/DSSLongitudinalStudies.